MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 <a name="BKMK_JS_User_and_non_user_code"></a>
 For *.esproj* projects in Visual Studio 2022, Visual Studio Code uses a *launch.json* file to configure and customize the debugger. *launch.json* is a debugger configuration file.

 Visual Studio attaches the debugger only to user code.
-For *.esproj* projects, you can configure user code (also called *Just My Code* settings) in Visual Studio using the `skipFiles` setting in *launch.json*.
-This works the same as the *launch.json* settings in VS Code.
+For *.esproj* projects, you can configure user code (that is, *Just My Code* settings) in Visual Studio using the `skipFiles` setting in *launch.json*.
+This setting works the same as the *launch.json* settings in VS Code.
 For more information about *skipFiles*, see [Skipping Uninteresting Code](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_skipping-uninteresting-code).